 The ASTM D6400 standard is relevant to plastic makers who want to label their products as “compostable in municipal and industrial composting facilities.”
 The standard specifies the properties a plastic product must have for it to be considered as compostable.

 According to ASTM D6400, plastics and the products made from them are compostable if they biodegrade at a rate comparable to known compostable materials.
 The standard has also taken into account the quality of the compost produced from the plastics.

-These ASTM standards can be downloaded from the ASTM website for a fee.
+This standard can be downloaded from the ASTM website for a fee.

-Based in Miami, Florida, Beta Analytic’s ISO/IEC 17025:2005-accredited lab provides ASTM D6866 testing.
+Based in Miami, Florida, Beta Analytic’s ISO/IEC 17025:2017-accredited lab provides ASTM D6866 testing.
 The company’s radiocarbon dating lab is able to determine the biobased content of a product by measuring the radiocarbon, or carbon 14, content of a material.
 Materials from renewable sources still have carbon 14 whereas those of fossil origin no longer have this weakly radioactive carbon isotope.
 The correlation between biobased content and amount of carbon 14 present in a material makes it possible for ASTM D6866 to determine the exact percentage of a product that is biomass.